rbowsley/lamplighthelp/source/51-1-1_Basic_Training:_Introduction_and_Main_Menu.markdown

 You can also search for help.
 Pop your query in the search box and hit the ‘Help’ button.
 You’ll be taken to a new window with a list of search results.
 From this page you can also see the contents of the whole help manual and download it if you want to.

 We suggest you take a short while to repeat what you’ve learned in your own system, referring back to this video if useful.
-Keep rolling for an introduction to the diary and homepage, otherwise thanks for taking this training video.
+Keep rolling for an introduction to the diary and home page, otherwise thanks for taking this training video.

 ##### No Manual